Kevin O'Connor (footballer, born 1982)

-Kevin Patrick O'Connor (born 24 February 1982) is a professional football coach and former player who is the assistant first team coach of Premier League club Brentford.
+Kevin Patrick O'Connor (born 24 February 1982) is a professional football coach and former player who is currently the first team coach of Premier League club Brentford.

 A utility player and one-club man, at the time of his retirement in 2015 he was Brentford's longest serving player, having signed his first professional contract in 1999.
 O'Connor made over 500 appearances for the club and is fourth on the most Brentford appearances list, captained the club on over 200 occasions and was inducted into the Brentford Hall of Fame in 2015.
 Born in England, he represented the Republic of Ireland national under-21 team at international level.

 Career

 1999–2001: Early years

 After two years as a schoolboy with Southampton, O'Connor joined Second Division club Brentford as a schoolboy in 1995.
 He began his career as a forward and was awarded a scholarship in 1998.
 After a run of 23 goals in 30 games for the reserves, O'Connor received his maiden call into the first team squad for a league match against Cardiff City on 12 February 2000 and remained an unused substitute during the 1–1 draw.
 O'Connor made his Brentford debut in a 3–2 Football League Trophy semi-final defeat at Exeter City on 15 February 2000, replacing Ívar Ingimarsson after 85 minutes.
 He was awarded his first start in a goalless league draw with Wycombe Wanderers on 19 February 2000 and signed a two-year professional contract on the same day.
 O'Connor made seven appearances during the 1999–2000 season.

 A succession of injuries meant that O'Connor had to wait until December 2000 for his first appearance of the 2000–01 season, starting in a 2–2 league draw with Wigan Athletic, before being substituted for Mark Williams on 62 minutes.
 O'Connor's appearance against Wigan was the first of a run in the team and he scored the first senior goal of his career in a 2–1 league win over Bristol City on 20 February 2001.
 He made 12 appearances during the 2000–01 season and scored one goal.
 He found himself utilised in "the hole" by outgoing manager Ray Lewington.